GAMMA-FLASH/dams/README.md

 # Client Enviroment
-define DAMS variable in the client machine, pointing to the ROOT of the https://github.com/GAMMA-FLASH/dams repository to store data, define "ODIR" variable pointing to the output directory
+define DAMS variable in the client machine, pointing to the ROOT of the https://github.com/GAMMA-FLASH/dams repository to store data, define "DL0DIR" variable pointing to the output directory

 ## Install dam software on RP
 Manually clone the source code in RP. assume them connected to network